What is Component Testing? (with Examples)

 Follow-Up Read: How to Test Banking Apps on Real iOS & Android Devices?

-Component Testing VS Unit Testing
+Component Testing vs Unit Testing

-Component testing | Unit Testing |
+Feature | Component Testing | Unit Testing |

-Testing of the components individually with or without isolation to ensure the functionality of the requirements. | Testing of the developed code at the program level to ensure design specifications. |
+Purpose | Testing of the components individually with or without isolation to ensure the functionality of the requirements. | Testing of the developed code at the program level to ensure design specifications.
+QA team will do the component testing. |

-QA team will do the component testing. | The developer’s team will do the unit testing. |
+Responsibility | QA team will do the component testing. | The developer’s team will do the unit testing. |

-Testing is performed after Unit testing and before Integration testing | Unit testing is performed before component testing |
+Timing | Testing is performed after Unit testing and before Integration testing | Unit testing is performed before component testing |

-It is a black box testing method, and the internal structure of the code is unknown to the tester | It is a white box testing method, and the internal structure of the code is known to developers |
+Testing Type | It is a black box testing method, and the internal structure of the code is unknown to the tester | It is a white box testing method, and the internal structure of the code is known to developers |

-Testing is performed after the completion of the total development of the component. | Testing is performed after each development step of the component |
+Completion of Development | Testing is performed after the completion of the total development of the component | Testing is performed after each development step of the component |

-Validation is done based on Test scenarios and functional specifications. | Validation is done based on design specification documents. |
+Validation Basis | Validation is done based on Test scenarios and functional specifications | Validation is done based on design specification documents |

 Advantages and Limitations of Component Testing